Towards Generalizable Robotic Manipulation in Dynamic Environments: Dynamic-Aware VLA

 \subsection{Object-Centric Dynamic Representation}

-To effectively interact within dynamic environments, the policy must explicitly anticipate the future motion of target objects.
-While existing vision-language-action frameworks~\cite{zhang2025dreamvla} attempt to forecast comprehensive scene-level dynamic regions, we posit that generalizable dynamic manipulation necessitates an object-centric focus, isolating the target's trajectory from irrelevant scene dynamics.
-To construct an accurate supervision signal for this predictive capability, we sample $N$ future frames $I_{t+1:t+N}$ at a fixed interval during training and isolate the target object's state using a frozen grounding module~\cite{ren2024grounded}.
-Specifically, the manipulated object parsed from the language instruction serves as a text prompt $p$ for GroundingDINO~\cite{liu2023grounding}, which generates a target bounding box.
-This box is then processed by SAM2~\cite{ravi2024sam2segmentimages} to yield a precise segmentation mask.
-Let $\mathcal{B}(I,p)$ denote resulting binary mask, $\mathcal{E}(I)$ denote frozen DINO patch-token encoder, and $\mathcal{P}(\cdot,\cdot)$ denote masked average pooling.
+To interact in dynamic environments, the policy must anticipate the future motion of target objects.
+While existing frameworks~\cite{zhang2025dreamvla} forecast scene-level dynamic regions, we posit that generalizable dynamic manipulation requires an object-centric focus, isolating the target's trajectory from irrelevant scene dynamics.
+To construct supervision for this capability, we sample $N$ future frames $I_{t+1:t+N}$ at a fixed interval during training and isolate the target object using a frozen grounding module~\cite{ren2024grounded}.
+Specifically, the manipulated object parsed from the language instruction serves as a text prompt $p$ for GroundingDINO~\cite{liu2023grounding}, which generates a bounding box, then processed by SAM2~\cite{ravi2024sam2segmentimages} to yield a segmentation mask.
+Let $\mathcal{B}(I,p)$ denote the binary mask, $\mathcal{E}(I)$ the frozen DINO patch-token encoder, and $\mathcal{P}(\cdot,\cdot)$ masked average pooling.
 The object-centric future feature $\mathbf{f}_{t+i}$ is computed as:

 To model these future states, we introduce $N$ learnable world queries that aggregate the spatiotemporal context to predict the target's future representations within the latent space.
 We then optimize these predictions by enforcing a similarity loss against the extracted ground-truth DINO features.
 This explicit supervision forces the latent world representation to capture and anticipate the underlying object dynamics.
 This supervision is applied only during training, requiring no future frames at inference.